dwarvesf/handbook/community/icy.md

 ---
-title: ICY Token
+title: 🧊 ICY Token
 short_title: ICY
 date: 2024-03-21
 description: Discover how ICY, our community token, rewards contributions and builds engagement within the Dwarves ecosystem.
 Learn how you can earn, use, and benefit from this innovative web3 experiment.
 authors:
   - tieubao
 tags:
   - handbook
-  - community
+  - icy
   - token
 ---

 ## What is ICY? 🧊